osate/osate2/core/org.osate.help/html/plugins/ResourceBudgets.md

 The SEI has provided a plug-in that supports resource budgeting and resource allocation analysis for computing resources, i.e., processors, memory, and buses (networks).
 * Processor: a processor has a capacity in terms of MIPS.
 This is specified with the predeclared standard property **Processor_Capacity** (or the property **SEI::MIPSCapacity**).
 It takes real values with units of *KIPS, MIPS, GIPS*.
 Application components specify their processor resource demand through the property **SEI::MIPSBudget**.
 Systems, processes, thread groups, threads, and abstract components can have a MIPS budget.
 > Note: A virtual processor is both a MIPS provider and a MIPS consumer.
-We use the **SEI::MIPSBudget** property to indicate the MIPS demand it has on the processor it is allocated to and the MIPS capacity it makes available to application componments bound to it.
+We use the **SEI::MIPSBudget** property to indicate the MIPS demand it has on the processor it is allocated to and the MIPS capacity it makes available to application components bound to it.

 * Memory: we recognize both RAM and ROM as memory.
 We have introduced the properties **SEI::RAMCapacity**, **SEI::ROMCapacity**, **SEI::RAMBudget**, and **SEI::ROMBudget** for that purpose.
 These properties take real values using *Size_Units* as unit (*B, KB, MB, GB*).
 The capacity is associated with memory components.
 Typically, a memory component will have either RAM capacity or ROM capacity.
 RAM and ROM budgets can be associated with application components such as system, process, thread group, thread.